 Culture + Community in a Time of Transformation

 In November, 2021 Slover Linett, LaPlaca Cohen, and Yancey Consulting released findings from the second wave of their Culture + Community research collaboration.
 Culture + Community in a Time of Transformation shares data from a broader cultural frame, including organizations such as libraries and parks, and reflects a deeper involvement with smaller, rural, and BIPOC-serving organizations that had been underrepresented in the initial wave of research.
 The new edition explores audience wants, needs, attitudes, and behaviors during the pandemic and beyond, and aims to provide the field with actionable insights towards becoming more equitable, inclusive spaces.

 More about Culture + Community

-In 2020, Slover Linett and partners LaPlaca Cohen created Culture + Community in a Time of Crisis: A Special Edition of Culture Track, which aimed to help arts and cultural organizations of all kinds serve and support their communities during COVID-19.
+Slover Linett and partners LaPlaca Cohen created Culture + Community in a Time of Crisis: A Special Edition of Culture Track in 2020, intending to help arts and cultural organizations of all kinds serve and support their communities during COVID-19.
 The first wave of the survey was fielded in April/May 2020 and involved both a national representative sample of the general public as well as people on the lists of 650+ arts and culture organizations.
 With 124,000 responses, this was one of the largest surveys of arts and culture attitudes ever conducted.
-An overall Key Findings document (PDF) was released through Culture Track in July, along with an interactive data-exploration tool developed in partnership with Microsoft.
-Each participating organization was provided access to their own respondents’ survey data.
-Most recently, a report was released that focused on race and ethnicity differences in the data titled “Centering the Picture.”
+An overall Key Findings document (PDF) was released through Culture Track in July, 2020, along with an interactive data-exploration tool developed in partnership with Microsoft.